IntrepidPursuits/sherpa/blog/authenticating_a_rails_api_part_1.md

 #### Step 3: Add your route and controller action

 We use the [versionist](https://github.com/bploetz/versionist) gem to enable versioning via an accept header.
-Adding the route below:
+Adding the route below will give us a route to the `v1/users#create` controller action:

 ```ruby
 # config/routes.rb